Community Support Specialist

 • A competitive starting base salary of $37K - $41K annually.

-• World-class training and constant professional support and career development.
+• Professional support and career development.

 • A package of comprehensive benefits including health and wellness, four weeks of combined sick and vacation leave, 403(b) retirement contributions, and life insurance.